axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 Technical documentation _must_ be located in the project repository where it is easy for the developer to refer to it without leaving the IDE.
 Integration with the IDP allows us to render and read the documentation using a browser.
 Because the documentation is written in plain text files, markdown is the optimal format for this which is both easy to learn and easy to read.

+## Code Hosting

+To keep things simple, we will always host our projects on [one of our GitHub organizations](https://docs.google.com/document/d/1ncl1a7watXYVekTaPxcEVoaSwoQR091plT19iZDNqKo/edit#heading=h.cte02p7r6r89) that are a part of our [GitHub Enterprise account](https://github.com/axelerant).
+We get benefits such as advanced access control and 50,000 action minutes per month.
+Exceptions are possible but we will try to avoid them as much as possible.

 ## Local Development with DDEV

 [DDEV](https://ddev.readthedocs.io/en/stable/) is our tool of choice for setting up local development environments across projects.
 You need Docker to run it and you can [provide the Docker engine](https://ddev.readthedocs.io/en/stable/users/install/docker-installation/) using the official Docker Desktop, Colima, or Orbstack.
 Follow the [installation instructions](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/) to set up DDEV on your machine.